100 Notable alumni of

 -

-Paul Rand was an American art director and graphic designer, best known for his corporate logo designs, including the logos for IBM, UPS, Enron, Morningstar, Inc., Westinghouse, ABC, and NeXT.
-He was one of the first American commercial artists to embrace and practice the Swiss Style of graphic design.
+Paul Rand was an American art director and graphic designer.
+He is known for his corporate logo designs, including logos for IBM, UPS, Enron, Morningstar, Inc., Westinghouse, ABC, and NeXT.
+He developed an American Modernist style from European influences and was one of the first American commercial artists to embrace and practice the Swiss Style of graphic design.
+Rand was a professor emeritus of graphic design at Yale University in New Haven, Connecticut, where he taught from 1956 to 1969, and from 1974 to 1985.
+He was inducted into the New York Art Directors Club Hall of Fame in 1972.

 -